asbl/miniworldmaker/README.md

-MiniWorldMaker
+miniworldmaker
 ---------

-MiniWorldMaker allows you to create 2D mini worlds and games.
+miniworldmaker allows you to create 2D mini worlds and games.

 It is a 2D engine inspired by greenfoot and gamegrid based on pygame.